datasektionen/dbuggen2/README.md

 New dbuggen, even more serious.

-## Boring computer nerd stuff
+## Boring nerd stuff

 To run this locally, either run via the Dockerfile which *should* set up everything for you, or run it using Go yourself.
+You will also need a local postgresql server.

 First run
 ```shell